-Smile For Life Dental Clinic is located in the London Borough of Hammersmith and provides NHS and private dental services.
+Dr. David Kaplan is located in the Royal Borough of Kensington and Chelsea and provides private dental services.

-The staff structure of the practice comprises of two dentists, two nurses, a receptionist and a practice manger.
+The staff structure of the practice comprises of five dentists, three nurses, two hygienists, a receptionist and a practice manger.

-The practice was open 9:00 am-5:30 pm Monday to Friday, Wednesdays 9:00 am :7:00 pm and Saturdays 7:30am-2:30 pm.

-Facilities within the practice include two treatment rooms, a dedicated decontamination room and a waiting area.
+The practice was open 8:00 am-5:30 pm Monday to Friday.
+Facilities within the practice include four treatment rooms, a dedicated decontamination room and a waiting area.

-The practice manager was the registered manager.
+One of the dentists was the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.

 Before the inspection we sent Care Quality Commission (CQC) comment cards to the practice for patients to complete to tell us about their experience of the practice.
-We received 28 comment cards from patients and spoke with four patients on the day of the inspection.
+We received 27 comment cards from patients and spoke with three patients on the day of the inspection.
 The feedback we received for patients gave a positive view of the services the practice provides.
 The patients commented that the quality of care was good.